 You may combine any of the above payment options and at any time, change your payment option to another valid option.
-A buyback/payback cannot be cancelled after the first payment has been made.
-An interest rate will be charged on unpaid contributions for the DB component and is equal to the interest credited on employee contributions.
+A buyback cannot be cancelled after the first payment has been made.
+The interest rate charged on unpaid contributions is equal to the interest rate credited on employee contributions.
 More in Contributions.

-All buybacks / paybacks are subject to the limits and conditions imposed by the Income Tax Act and the Company buyback / payback policy.
+All buybacks are subject to the limits and conditions imposed by the Income Tax Act and the Company buyback policy.

-Pension payment - DB component
+Pension payment